-- Introduction of a Fraud Policy; - Records Management Plan implementation; - Planned ongoing review of Employment Policies; - Updating Health & Safety Procedures - Agreement of an SLA for the provision of clerking services by Falkirk Council. - Agreement of the SLA covering the services provided by Clackmannanshire; - Review of contracts that are over 5 years old; - Update of Standing Orders, Financial Regulations and Contract Standing Orders.
+- Introduction of a Fraud Policy; - Planned ongoing review of Employment Policies; - Updating Health & Safety Procedures - Agreement of an SLA for the provision of clerking services by Falkirk Council. - Agreement of the SLA covering the services provided by Clackmannanshire; - Update of Scheme of Delegation, Financial Regulations and Contract Standing Orders.